Danail-Momchilov/Python-pyRevit/Renumber Doors(Windows)/README.md

 ![image](https://user-images.githubusercontent.com/46314846/192532532-cfca8fc7-3257-4096-a2e9-fcf86e82a6b6.png)

-> this is just a really simple and quick renumbering tool, based on general location
+> this is just a really simple and quick renumbering tool, based on general location, much more complex ones were created for specific cases

+> the identical tool is available for doors as well